Guided Pathways to Success for Houston-Area College Students

 Memorandum of Understanding

-This Memorandum of Understanding is entered into by and between Complete College America and the University of Houston, the University of Houston-Downtown, the University of Houston-Clear Lake, the University of Houston-Victoria, Texas Southern University, Houston Community College, Lone Star College System, San Jacinto College District, Victoria College, and Wharton County Junior College to establish an agreement for collaboration and consultation in support of the implementation of Houston GPS.
+This Memorandum of Understanding is entered into by and between Complete College America and the University of Houston, the University of Houston-Downtown, the University of Houston-Clear Lake, the University of Houston-Victoria, Texas Southern University, College of the Mainland, Houston Community College, Lone Star College System, San Jacinto College District, Victoria College, and Wharton County Junior College to establish an agreement for collaboration and consultation in support of the implementation of Houston GPS.

 All signatories to this agreement understand that Houston GPS is an integrated system of cohesive strategies that must be implemented collectively in order to accomplish the full benefits of the effort, namely significant improvement in college completion rates and substantial narrowing of attainment gaps.
 Accordingly, all institutions participating in Houston GPS will apply maximum effort toward implementation of all of the component strategies listed below.